History of CNN: Paywall and premium content strategies

 In July 2024, Thompson announced layoffs of approximately 100 employees as part of his strategy to consolidate and integrate CNN's television and digital newsrooms, and increase cooperation between its U.S. and international news departments.
 He also announced plans to widen CNN's digital video operations, including plans to launch CNN Originals and CNN en Español free ad-supported streaming television (FAST) channels, increase the involvement of CNN television personalities in video content, and introduce a "TV Futures Lab" to develop programming for Max.
 Plans were also announced for future subscription offerings on CNN.com, with Thompson adding that the company was "assessing existing areas of digital strength like consumer advice with CNN Underscored and health".

+On September 3, 2024, CNN announced it had rehired Brian Stelter as chief media analyst, two years after his departure, and again writing the newsletter for Reliable Sources, following the exit of Oliver Darcy.

 CNN's website launched a paywall on October 1, 2024, offering reduced advertising, and exclusive political coverage and documentaries.
 The paywall is intended to take effect after readers access a limited number of articles before being prompted to pay.
 The site had previously tested a "registration wall", which required readers to provide their email address for access to further content after a few articles every month.
 Journalists from The Verge and The New York Times, whose former chief executive Mark Thompson now leads CNN, noted that the collection of email addresses became the groundwork for marketing of CNN's digital paywall later that year.